Joe Crowley (presenter)

-Joe Crowley is an English television presenter and broadcast journalist, best known for presenting and reporting on The One Show and Countryfile as well as co-presenting the factual BBC One series Holiday Hit Squad since 2013, alongside Angela Rippon and Helen Skelton.
+Joe Crowley is an English television presenter and broadcast journalist, best known for presenting and reporting on Countryfile and The One Show as well as for his environmental investigations on BBC Panorama and ITV's Tonight programme.

 Early life

 Crowley grew up in Norwich, Norfolk, and gained a degree in history at Magdalene College, Cambridge University, and a post-graduate diploma in broadcast journalism from City University London.

 Career

 In his early career, Crowley worked for Inside Out South, which saw him nominated as 'Young Journalist of the Year' at the National RTS awards and earned him the 'Regional TV Personality of the Year' title at the RTS Southern Awards.

 Crowley is currently a reporter for the BBC One magazine show The One Show.
 In 2011, 2012 and 2016, he guest hosted The One Show for a few episodes.

 Crowley presented Country Tracks from 2009 until 2011, three series of Britain's Empty Homes and Britain's Empty Homes Revisited from 2012 until 2014, Turn Back Time in 2012, and Save My Holiday in 2011.

 In 2012, with Suzannah Lipscomb, Crowley presented three episodes of Bloody Tales of the Tower for National Geographic (American TV channel), followed in 2013 by eight episodes of Bloody Tales of Europe.

 He co-presented two series of the factual BBC One programme Holiday Hit Squad with Angela Rippon and Helen Skelton.
 He narrated the Animal Frontline and the Helicopter Heroes Down Under series in 2013.